-|Angela||Liberatore||Head of Unit Social Sciences and Humanities at the European Research Council|
+|Angela||Liberatore||Head of Unit Social Sciences and Humanities, European Research Council Executive Agency|

-|Katja||Mayer||Scientific project manager, Centre for Social Innovation (ZSI)|
+|Katja||Mayer||Scientific Project Manager, Centre for Social Innovation (ZSI), Austria|

-|Peter||McGrath||Coordinator of the Science Policy/Science Diplomacy programme of The World Academy of Sciences (TWAS)|
+|Peter||McGrath||Coordinator, Science Policy/Science Diplomacy Programme, The World Academy of Sciences (TWAS), Italy|

-|Nadia||Meyer||Senior scientific officer, German Aerospace Center / Project Management Agency (DLR)|
+|Nadia||Meyer||Senior Scientific Officer, German Aerospace Center / Project Management Agency (DLR)|

-|Jan Marco||Müller||Head of Directorate Office / Coordinator for Science to Policy and Science Diplomacy, International Institute for Applied Systems Analysis (IIASA)|
+|Jan Marco||Müller||Head of Directorate Office, Coordinator for Science to Policy and Science Diplomacy, International Institute for Applied Systems Analysis (IIASA), Austria|

-|Mona||Nemer||Chief Scientific Advisor to Canada´s Prime Minister|
+|Mona||Nemer||Chief Scientific Advisor to Canada´s Prime Minister, Canada|

-|Eduardo||Oliver||Secretary-General of the Network of Associations of Spanish Researchers and Scientists Abroad (RAICEX)|
+|Eduardo||Oliver||Secretary-General, Network of Associations of Spanish Researchers and Scientists Abroad (RAICEX), Spain|

 |Miguel||Oliveros||Cultural and Scientific Diplomatic Counselor, Spanish Embassy in London|

-|Gonzalo||Ordoñez Matamoros||Assistant Professor, University of Twente|
+|Gonzalo||Ordoñez Matamoros||Assistant Professor, University of Twente, the Netherlands|

-|Pauline||Ravinet||Assistant professor, University of Lille|
+|Pauline||Ravinet||Assistant Professor, University of Lille, France|

 |Fernando||Simón||Director, Spanish Coordinating Centre for Health Alerts and Emergencies|

-|Klaus||Schuch||Scientific Director of the Centre for Social Innovation (ZSI)|
+|Klaus||Schuch||Scientific Director, Centre for Social Innovation (ZSI), Austria|

-|Riccardo||Trobbiani||Project Researcher, United Nations University Institute on Comparative Regional Integration Studies (UNU-CRIS)|
+|Riccardo||Trobbiani||Project Researcher, United Nations University Institute on Comparative Regional Integration Studies (UNU-CRIS), Belgium|